 I like discovering new places, but I also like going to places that I know from my previous visits.
 Familiar places provide a certain level of comfort and I tend to feel more relaxed in a place that I am familiar with.
 That’s probably because I know that I will end up having a good time.
 Some places are simply too good to be missed, despite the fact that we’ve already been there.
-I have friends in Madrid and they often take me to completely new places where the locals predominantly go, away from usual tourist hot-spots.
+I have friends in Madrid and they take me to completely new places where the locals go, away from the usual touristic hot-spots.

 Often, when we arrive to a new and unfamiliar city, we may feel a bit intimidated.
 Deciding where to go for lunch or dinner can result in not knowing what to choose and where to go.
 We all want to have a good time.
 I hope that this post will be useful as it’s based on my experience.
 Perhaps, it’s easier to decide what to do and where to go if other people have done it before us and we follow their advice.

 WHERE TO STAY IN MADRID?